Introduction

 localhost

-I generate DKIM keys with the following command:
+I generate DKIM keys with opendkim-genkey.

 opendkim-genkey -D /etc/opendkim/keys/example.com -d example.com -s key1